Ewan88/roguelike/README.md

 A dungeon-crawler with procedurally generated levels, enemies of increasing difficulty, and turn-based movement.

 The land is beset by evil pouring forth from the dungeon.
-Our protagonist seeks the powerful Amulet of Yara to stem the tide.
+Our protagonist seeks the powerful Amulet of Yala to stem the tide.

 ## Game Loop